Varshit07/docs/manual/data/index.rst

 Database
 ========

 Hasura comes with data APIs which run on top of a **Postgres database** to store and retrieve data.
-To fetch associated data, one can define relationships on tables.
+To fetch associated data, one can define relationships between tables.
 Permissions can then be used to authorize the access to data based on user roles.